| Why submit my site? The most frequently asked pages on the web

 if your site is ok for inclusion in the searchengine's

+database.
 If you don't submit your site to searchengines,

 you will probably not receive a growing number of visitors.